sisl/BackwardMCTS/README.md

 You first need to download and install [Julia](https://julialang.org/downloads/).
 This repo has been tested to run on Julia v1.6.3.

-To install the pacakge in this repo, in a Julia REPL, run the following lines:
+To install the package in this repo, in a Julia REPL, run the following lines:

 ```julia
 using Pkg